tomy2105/KnowledgeNotes/cpp/cpp11.md

 }
 ```

+Creating `std::initializer_list` can be used instead of dummy struct.

 Variadic templates can also be used in an exception specification, a base class list, or the initialization list of a constructor.
 For example, a class can specify the following:

 ```cpp